plone/training/ttw/mosaic.rst

 This action allows to save the current layout as a reusable layout.

-If :file:`Global` is checked, the layout will be usable by any user (else it is restricted to the current user).
+If :guilabel:`Global` is checked, the layout will be usable by any user (else it is restricted to the current user).

-The layout is associated to the current content type, by default it will not be usable for other content types.
+The layout is associated with the current content type.
+By default it will not be usable for other content types.

 Once saved, our layout will be listed with the other available layouts when we click on :menuselection:`Layout --> Change`.